Free Consultation: (312) 924-7575

 • Ordinary disability benefits: Officers who suffer an injury outside the line of duty can request benefits if they suffer a disability for more than 30 days and are ineligible to receive their regular salary.
 You can obtain one year of benefits for every four years of service.
 You should discuss other stipulations with your Chicago workers’ compensation lawyer.

 • Duty disability benefit: Conversely, Chicago officers who sustain injuries within the line of duty are eligible for duty disability benefits.
-The program enables you to receive regular salary payments depending on individual circumstances.
+The program enables you to receive regular salary payments contingent on individual circumstances.

 • Occupational disease benefits: Officers with a minimum of ten years of service who suffer a disabling heart condition can receive these benefits.
 You can only obtain these benefits if you are ineligible for duty disability benefits, and you will get a portion of your salary.